 The Code42 app can only back up files stored on a NAS when the file verification scan runs.
 The Code42 app doesn't support real-time backup on network-attached drives.
 If you have issues monitoring files on these devices, we offer some suggestions that may help you troubleshoot your NAS configuration.

 Your computer's Code42 app cache files contain temporary information about your destinations, the data you have on your computer, details about changes to files, and a number of settings that help the Code42 app run efficiently.
 Depending on the size of your backup selection, these cache files can quickly grow in size.

 If you want to free up space on your system drive, moving the cache to a drive with more storage is an unsupported process.
 Instead, clear your cache to free up space.

 Back up a Windows network drive

 The Code42 app doesn't support backing up mapped drives on Windows, including network drives that are mounted by a user.
-This is due to a restrictions built into Windows at the operating system level.
-However, you may find that mapping a network drive to be used by a service works for you.
-Note that the solution requires advanced Windows knowledge.
+This is due to a restriction built-in to Windows at the operating system level.